Belarus frees 52 political prisoners as US lifts some sanctions on its national airline

 Elena Ramanauskienė — a Lithuanian who was detained in Belarus while visiting, convicted of espionage and sentenced to six years — burst into tears after stepping from the bus that brought her and some of the others back, and thanked those who made her release possible.

 But some Belarusians viewed their release differently.
-“It’s very cruel that I served my entire three-year sentence, and now I’ve been deported," said Larysa Shchyrakova, a 52-year-old journalist who was almost done serving her 3 1/2-year prison term in her hometown of Gomel.
+Larysa Shchyrakova, a 52-year-old journalist who was almost done serving her 3 1/2-year prison term in her hometown of Gomel, said she was “deported.”

 “I have no home, no relatives here – nothing," Shchyrakova told reporters in Vilnius.
-"What’s more, my mother died while I was in prison, so now I can’t even go to her grave.”
+"My mother died while I was in prison, so now I can’t even go to her grave.”

 Almost 1,200 political prisoners remain behind bars in Belarus, according to human rights group Viasna, and Trump has said he wants to win the release of more.